Pennsylvania Route 232: Philadelphia County

 PA 232 begins along Oxford Avenue at the Oxford Circle, where it intersects with US 1/US 13 (Roosevelt Boulevard), Cheltenham Avenue, and Castor Avenue, in the Northeast Philadelphia section of the city of Philadelphia in Philadelphia County.
 Oxford Avenue continues south from the Oxford Circle as a city street through urban areas to an intersection with Frankford Avenue, Arrott Street, and Margaret Street at the Arrott Transportation Center along SEPTA's Market–Frankford Line in the Frankford neighborhood.
 The Oxford Circle is a modified traffic circle that has direct access to the local lanes of the Roosevelt Boulevard, with the express lanes passing under it.
 From here, the route continues north on Oxford Avenue, a two-lane undivided road.
-The road passes through urban areas of businesses before turning northwest into areas of rowhomes.
+The road passes through urban areas of businesses before turning northwest into areas of rowhouses.
 The route runs to the west of Har Nebo Cemetery and turns north through locations of homes and businesses, passing to the east of Naval Support Activity Philadelphia.

 After passing the naval facility, Oxford Avenue continues northeast at the intersection with Robbins Street/Martins Mill Road and crosses Levick Street.
 PA 232 runs north through the residential Lawncrest neighborhood and reaches the Five Points intersection with PA 73 (Cottman Avenue) and Rising Sun Avenue in the Burholme neighborhood.
 From this junction, the route passes a mix of urban residential and commercial establishments as it comes to a bridge over CSX's Trenton Subdivision railroad line at the Bleigh Avenue intersection and reaches a junction with Verree Road.
 PA 232 continues into the Fox Chase neighborhood, crossing SEPTA's Fox Chase Line at-grade south of its terminus at the Fox Chase station.
 The route heads into the downtown area of Fox Chase and passes east of SEPTA's Fox Chase Bus Loop before coming to the Rhawn Street intersection, where the road makes a turn to the northwest.